There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Pro: Carla Gugino & Bruce Greenwood (+6pts)
+Pro: Carla Gugino and Bruce Greenwood (+6 pts)

 These two actors carried this movie.
 With such a simple plot, one could be forgiven for thinking this would be a boring movie.
 The main character did not leave the bed for the majority of the movie.
 Could that be entertaining for an entire film?
-Well, you would need to great performers to pull it off.
+Well, you would need great performers to pull it off.
 Carla Gugino and Bruce Greenwood were those performers.

 Carla Gugino played the insanity and the desperation, while Bruce Greenwood was able to complement her well with attitude and even a little comedy.
 The movie really centered around Carla Gugino's character, and she did a fantastic job on her own.
 On top of that, her interactions with Bruce Greenwood were pretty entertaining as well.
 Due to their performances, and their on-screen chemistry, these two actors managed to maintain my interest for the duration of the movie.

-Con: Moonlight Man (-5pts)
+Con: Moonlight Man (-5 pts)

 I think this may be a third example of something that probably worked in the book, but did not work in this film.
 What on earth was with the Moonlight Man?
 As Jessie really started to go insane, she saw this figure (which Gerald told her was the Moonlight Man) standing in the shadow of the corner of the room.
 The figure was tall, its face was disfigured, and it was staring at Jessie as she was trapped on the bed.

 I do not want to say too much more about this character (other than the fact that the ending to this entity's role was a bit too ridiculous for this movie), but I thought this character was a distraction from the more compelling aspects of this story.
 This could (and should) have been a fascinating survival story, but the Moonlight Man took focus away from that.
 Stephen King is a great writer, but his stories are very elaborate and dense.
 As a result, filmmakers have consistently made the mistake of trying to cram everything into the short duration of a film.
-In trying to adapt a Stephen King novel, you have to pick and choose which strange elements from the book to should be included in the movie, but there simply will not be enough screen-time to include everything.
+In trying to adapt a Stephen King novel, you have to pick and choose which strange elements from the book should be included in the movie, but there simply will not be enough screen-time to include everything.
 Could the Moonlight Man have worked well?
 Sure, but this entity definitely needed more time to be developed and that was time that this film did not have.

-Grade: B- (80pts)
+Grade: B- (80 pts)

 I think this ended up being a barely good movie.
 It had a very interesting premise, as it was a survival story where the main character was trapped in bed.
 Yet, despite how "comfortable" she may have been, she still ran into the same issues that any character would run into in a survival scenario like this one.
 What made this a bit more fascinating than other survival stories, was that she was just barely out of arms reach from everything she needed.

 It was a compelling premise, but there were a few parts of this story that were not so compelling.
-One example were the flashbacks.
+One example was the flashbacks.
 Every time Jessie fell asleep, we got a flashback to her childhood.
 Each flashback brought the audience one step closer to discovering something about the character that we did not need to discover, which made these scenes feel like a waste of screen time.
 Another issue with the film was the Moonlight Man, which was an entity that visited Jessie a few times throughout the movie and it basically represents her imminent death, but ultimately distracted from the movie's interesting premise.
 It was a movie with flaws, but it had a really strong premise, and the two lead actors were able to maintain my interest in that premise.